-- · Children should bring water bottles into school and never share them with their friends - In lessons, they must not share any equipment that they are using with anyone. - Each class has their own zone at playtime and lunchtime and they must not go into another group's zone. - The children must only use the toilet that they have been allocated. - We are fully aware that social distancing is difficult for younger children but older children and adults must try and maintain a 2m gap. - We will continue to reward the children for following these expectations. - If children refuse to follow the behaviour expectations, then parents /carers will be asked to collect their child promptly. - If children display unhygienic behaviour such as spitting, not washing their hands etc. then parents/carers will be asked to collect their child promptly. - They MUST tell an adult straight away if they are feeling unwell. - No members of staff, parents/carers or children should be the victims of abusive behaviour or open to threats from parents/carers on the school premises.
+- · Children should bring water bottles into school and never share them with their friends - Good hand, nose and oral hygiene will be expected - If we have to change our routines suddenly these will be explained and co-operation expected - We will continue to celebrate the children for following these expectations. - If children display unhygienic behaviour such as spitting, not washing their hands etc. then parents/carers will be asked to support and remind children of the right way to be sociable.

+They MUST tell an adult straight away if they are feeling unwell.

+No members of staff, parents/carers or children should be the victims of abusive behaviour or open to threats from parents/carers on the school premises.